 Gross value added and employment

-The share of the total workforce in agriculture, forestry and fishing fell between 2008 and 2018 in the EU-28 and the four ENP-South countries for which data are available.
-The contraction in Palestine was particularly large, with this share more than halving from 13.4 % to 6.3 %.
-More data on the labour markets in the ENP-South countries are available in the Statistics Explained article European Neighbourhood Policy - South - labour market statistics.
+The share of the total workforce in agriculture, forestry and fishing fell between 2010 and 2020 in the four ENP-South countries for which data are available and in the EU.
+The contraction in Morocco was the greatest, with this share reduced by 9.0 pp. Falls were also quite substantial in Egypt (-6.6 pp between 2010 and 2018), Palestine (-5.4 pp) and Algeria (-2.1 pp between 2010 and 2019).
+Within the EU, the share fell by 1.5 pp. More data on the labour markets in the ENP-South countries are available in the Statistics Explained article European Neighbourhood Policy - South - labour market statistics.

 Several of the ENP-South countries are often characterised as being arid areas of unfertile soil, covered with rock and sand.
 Nevertheless, there are pockets of more fertile land within each of the ENP-South countries, particularly along river valleys or close to the coast.
 While the winter months often see relatively high levels of rainfall, some regions receive little or no rainfall during the summer months.
 The variability in rainfall patterns can play a considerable role in determining the success or failure of each harvest (as reflected in the figures for harvested production).